It all starts with a data warehouse

 Here is a diagram representing the Health Catalyst 2.0 Platform and Application stack.
 Below is a description of the key components of the Late-Binding ™ Data Warehouse platform

-The following is are the principles supporting Catalyst’s approach to analytics.
-These principles have enabled data warehouses in manufacturing, the military, and healthcare that have been fully functional and adapting for over 20 years with an unmatched track record for proven results.
+Below is a summary of the principles that underlie Catalyst’s approach to analytics.
+These principles enabled data warehouses in the military, manufacturing, and healthcare that have been operating and adapting for over 20 years with an unparalleled track record for proven results.